 A WHMIS program consists of three basic elements: supplier & workplace labels, Material Safety Data Sheets (MSDS) and employee training.

-2) Material Safety Data Sheets (MSDS) are required in a workplace for each WHMIS-controlled product.
-The employer is responsible to ensure they are available to employees and were reviewed by the supplier within the last three years.
+- Material Safety Data Sheets (MSDS) are required in a workplace for each WHMIS controlled product.
+The employer is responsible to ensure they are available to employees and are less than three years old.

-3) WHMIS training is required for each employee within the FHS.
-The FHS Safety Office offers in class WHMIS training for the Laboratory and Clinical workplaces.
-Office WHMIS can be taken through an on-line training method.
+- WHMIS training is required for each employee within the FHS.
+The FHS Safety Office offers in class WHMIS training for laboratory and clinical workplaces, follow the links below for the schedules.

-NOTE: Laboratory and Clinical WHMIS training in FHSc requires an annual update in order for your training to remain current.
+NOTE: Laboratory and Clinical WHMIS training in FHS requires an annual update for your training to remain current.

-The Ministry of Labour administers the WHMIS Regulation in Ontario and their web site offers a Guide to the WHMIS Legislation.
+The Ministry of Labour administers the WHMIS Regulation and they offer a Guide to the WHMIS Legislation.